MaxSmile/react-support-ukraine-banner/README.md

 # React Support Ukraine Banner

-This React component displays a banner at the top of your webpage with a link to [u24.gov.ua](https://u24.gov.ua), the official fundraising platform of Ukraine, also known as UNITED24.
+This React component displays a banner at the top of your webpage with a link to [u24.gov.ua](https://u24.gov.ua), the official fundraising platform of Ukraine, also known as **UNITED24**.

 By including this banner, you're not just adding a component to your website, you're taking a stand with Ukraine.
 You're helping to protect, save, and rebuild lives.

+Demo:

 [![Support Ukraine Banner Demo on Vasilkoff.com](Screenshot.webp)](https://vasilkoff.com)

 ## About UNITED24

 UNITED24 was launched in response to the full-scale invasion of Ukraine as a direct way to facilitate aid.
-President Zelenskyy's administration created this initiative to answer the global question: "What can we do to help Ukraine?"
+President Zelenskyy's administration created this initiative to answer the global question: **"What can we do to help Ukraine?"**

-The mission of UNITED24 is to:
+### The mission of UNITED24 is to:

 - Unite people from all over the world in support of Ukraine.
 - Ensure the protection and reconstruction of Ukraine.